 The communication protocol is WCTP, the same as for the Disseminate Alert [PCD-06] transaction.
 See Appendix K, Message Transport Using WCTP (ACM Transactions [PCD-06] and [PCD-07]) for details.

-Interaction Diagrams
+Messages

 Alert Communicator status updates to Alert Manager

 The Alert Communicator sends Dissemination Status to the Alert Manager.
 The protocol utilized is WCTP.